West End, Queensland (Townsville): Geography

 West End is situated at the base of Castle Hill (the hill).
+North Townsville Road runs along the southern boundary, and North Ward Road runs inside the western boundary.

 History

-The first community cemetery is located in West End.
-A reflection of attitudes existing during the time it was in use, research has established that it was ethnically segregated.
-It has been reported that there are separate areas where, at least, Chinese and Aboriginal deceased were interred.
+The first Townsville cemetery is located in West End.
+One area was used for "unsanctified burials" where Aboriginal, Chinese and Jewish people were buried; suicides were also buried there.

 During World War 2, the massive Green Street bunker was used by the RAAF.
 It is now the State Emergency Service building.

 Townsville West State School opened on 21 March 1887 and celebrated its centenary in 1987.

 St Mary's School opened on 1 October 1888.
 In 1995, it was amalgamated into The Marian School in Currajong.

 Townsville West Special School opened on 29 September 1958 and closed on 21 December 1992.

 Townsville Flexible Learning Centre opened on 23 January 2006.